smart-data-lake/smart-data-lake/docs/getting-started/part-2/delta-lake-format.md

 One of the most advanced notebooks for Scala code we found is Polynote, see [polynote.org](https://polynote.org/).

 We will now start Polynote in a docker container, and an external Metastore (Derby database) in another container to share the catalog between our experiments and the notebook.
-To do so you need to add additional files to the project.
-Change to the projects root directory and `unzip part2.additional-files.zip` into the project's root directoy, then run the following commands in the projects root directory:
+To do so, we will use the additional files in the subfolder `part2`.
+Execute these commands:

 <Tabs groupId = "docker-podman-switch"
 defaultValue="docker"